aer0ss/aerofs/docs/engineering/how-to/get-started.md

 Log into `gerrit.arrowfs.org` using your @aerofs.com Google account.
 Choose a username and add your SSH key.
 When you've finished registering ask Weihan or Drew to add you to the 'Developers' group in Gerrit.

+## Register for JIRA, our issue tracker

+Log into [Atlassian JIRA](https://aerofs.atlassian.net/) using your @aerofs.com credentials and use the interface to ask for access.
+They will quickly be granted by someone with mighty admin powers.

 ## Install AeroFS Canary and join the team folder

   * Once your AeroFS is installed, go to tray menu > Preferences... > Advanced..., and enable the Canary mode.